asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ======
 - I'm a part-time illustrator especially skilled at sketching and celluloid.
-See some of my fanarts on [Pixiv](https://www.pixiv.net/users/83623536).
+You can view some of my artworks on [Pixiv](https://www.pixiv.net/users/83623536).